 The children take part in weekly Guided Reading sessions.
-Teachers will follow the Guided Reading format so that the session has a reading focus taken from the National Curriculum objectives/EYFS Goals.
-Key words will be practised and discussed with the children at the start and during the session and questions relating to the reading focus with be asked (with a stronger emphasis on inference) or a task set.
+Teachers will follow the Guided Reading format so that the session has a reading focus taken from the National Curriculum objectives, and questions related to the reading focus will be discussed.